adrianostanley/wc-picturecoupon-plugin/README.md

 Here's a list of functionalities and improvements I would work on if the plugin was about to be released as a real project:

-* A better separation of actions and filters functions instead of all of them being located in `WCPC_Functions`;
+* Better separation of actions and filters functions instead of all of them being located in `WCPC_Functions`;
 * Separate the HTML generation from some logics in my domain classes;
 * Database cleaner methods to remove stored data when the plugin is uninstalled;
-* A better design for the Rest API endpoints controller and, of course, fixing its authentication;
+* Better design for the Rest API endpoints controller and, of course, fixing its authentication;
-* A huge maintenance in the user widgets to improve usability, especially for the uploader components;
+* Huge maintenance in the user widgets to improve usability, especially for the uploader components;
 * Improve the plugin compatibility, since it was developed with a PHP 7.4.5 version and it should work even in lower versions, preferrable from 5.6.0;
 * Show warnings in the WordPress admin dashboard if the WooCommerce settings for allowing customers to